 We would prefer to avoid disc degeneration by being proactive and finding weak dysfunctional regions and correct them with chiropractic adjustments and core strengthening.
-Once a disc injury happens the evaluation becomes more important, we have to now decide between conservative care (adjustments, core strengthening, and axial traction (decompression therapy)) or aggressive treatment (surgery).
-Most orthopedic and neurosurgeons prefer to attempt conservative care for a period of time before surgery as long as there is no evidence that nerve damage is not present or progressing.
+Once a disc injury happens the evaluation becomes more important as we have to now decide between conservative care (adjustments, core strengthening, and axial traction (decompression therapy)) or aggressive treatment (surgery).
+Most orthopedic and neurosurgeons prefer to attempt conservative care for a period of time before surgery as long as there is no evidence that nerve damage is present or progressing.

 If you suspect a disc injury it is important to get evaluated for the extent of the problem and know your options for care.
 Please call us for an appointment at 412-795-2900